alpmestan/haskellx-2015/slides/talk.md

       )
 ```

-This includes HTML templates that integrate with servant by being a simple content type.
+This includes HTML templates that integrate with servant by being a simple content type annotated by a template filename.

+Reminder: we could convert this app into a JSON webservice by sprinkling `JSON` in (most or) all content type lists.

 # Server implementation